docker-hy/docker-hy.github.io/pages/part1/section-6.md

 # Allowing external connections into containers #

 The details on how programs communicate are not detailed in this course.
-Courses on Operating Systems and Networking courses explain these.
-On this course you only need to know the following simplified basics:
+Courses on Operating Systems and the Networking courses explain subjects in detail.
+In this course you only need to know the following simplified basics:

 - Sending messages: Programs can send messages to [URL](https://en.wikipedia.org/wiki/URL) addresses such as this: http://127.0.0.1:3000 where http is the [_protocol_](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), 127.0.0.1 is a ip address, and and 3000 is a [_port_](https://en.wikipedia.org/wiki/Port_(computer_networking)).
 Note the ip part could also be a [_hostname_](https://en.wikipedia.org/wiki/Hostname): 127.0.0.1 is also called [_localhost_](https://en.wikipedia.org/wiki/Localhost) so instead you could use http://localhost:3000.

 - Receiving messages: Programs can be assigned to listen to any available port.
-If a program is listening for traffic on port 3000 and a message is sent to that port it will receive it (and possibly process it).
+If a program is listening for traffic on port 3000, and a message is sent to that port, it will receive it (and possibly process it).

 The address _127.0.0.1_ and hostname _localhost_ are special ones, they refer to the machine or container itself, so if you are on a container and send message to _localhost_, the target is the same container.
 Similarly, if you are sending the request from outside of a container to _localhost_, the target is your machine.